-Polce: New Stanton man on methadone at time of fatal hit-and-run
+Police: New Stanton man on methadone at time of fatal hit-and-run

-State police arrested a New Stanton man Sunday in connection with a fatal hit-and-run of a pedestrian on Saturday afternoon.
+State police arrested a New Stanton man Sunday in connection with a fatal hit-and-run of a pedestrian Saturday afternoon.

-Matthew James Ramsay, 29, was driving a red 1995 Saturn coupe when state police allege that he struck Joseph Cummins, 49, of Mt.
+Matthew James Ramsay, 29, was driving a red 1995 Saturn coupe when state police allege he struck Joseph Cummins, 49, of Mt.
 Pleasant, while he was running with his dog along a road in East Huntingdon Township at 2:30 p.m., according to a news release.

 Police said Ramsay fled the scene along Ruffsdale Alverton Road.